The Haunted Island, a Frog Detective Game: Development

 The Haunted Island took around five months to develop.
 Grace Bruxner aimed to subvert the detective genre as she created the game, which she had felt had become largely dominated by media such as Agatha Christie's Poirot and L.A.
 Noire.
 She also did research into the cinematography and camera angles of the detective genre to use in The Haunted Island, as she felt that the camera angles used in those pieces of media are extremely serious as compared to The Haunted Island, and using them would create comedy due to the mismatch in tone.
 Additionally, she tried to avoid writing characters that relied on offensive stereotypes.

 Bruxner claims that she made around 7,000 dollars from the game on its first month on the market.
 After the game was released, Superhot, the company that created the eponymous Superhot, a first-person shooter video game, gave funding to developer Grace Bruxner for use in developing this game's sequel, Frog Detective 2: The Case of the Invisible Wizard.
 Superhot said that the funding constituted the "crossover no one asked for".

 Reception

 The game received "mixed or average" reviews according to Metacritic.
 Destructoid's Kevin Mersereau called it "pretty gosh darn rad."

 The game's humor was praised by critics.
 Kotaku's Cameron Kunzelman called it "really, really funny", comparing it to a Wes Anderson film.
 Vice's Danielle Riendeau favorably compared it to Donut County, which they said is "another game that is really funny without trying too hard."

-Mersereau praised the games graphics, saying that it is "suitably goofy", and "gels wonderfully with the whole aesthetic."
+Mersereau praised the game’s graphics, saying that it is "suitably goofy", and "gels wonderfully with the whole aesthetic."

 The Haunted Island was nominated for best student game at the Independent Games Festival.